 Cancer pain is chronic in nature and results from tissue damage, either due to the disease itself, or due to different treatments such as chemotherapy, radiotherapy, or surgery.

 3. Burn Pain

 According to the American Burn Association, over 450,000 serious burn incidents occur each year.
 A burn is damage to body’s tissues caused by heat, chemicals, electricity, sunlight or radiation.
 Symptoms include pain, increasing with each degree of burn, red and swollen skin, blisters and charred and blackened skin.
 The severity of burn wounds varies, but pain is universal and is especially painful in 2nd and 3rd degree burns.

 Burn wounds produce excessive pain during treatment, which can have a profound impact on the quality of life and rehabilitation.
 Current management of severe burn pain, both in military and civilian populations, is primarily through the systemic delivery of opioids, causing unintended and adverse side effects including cardiac and respiratory depression, and decrease in motor and cognition function.
-Extended opioid use is often necessary for severely burned patients and can lead to tolerance, opioid-induced hyperalgesia, and dependence.
+Extended opioid use is often necessary for patients with severe burns and can lead to tolerance, opioid-induced hyperalgesia, and dependence.

 Results from a rat model of burn pain suggest that Halneuron and TTX could be developed as an effective, rapidly acting analgesic for civilian and military burn injuries.